SLYJason/OJ-ALG/src/main/java/LeetCode/LC_1_200/LC76/README.md

 # 76: Minimum Window Substring

 ### Solution: Sliding Window
-The idea is maintain a window, expand the right pointer `j` as much as possible to include all `t` characters.
+Maintaining a window, expand the right pointer `j` as much as possible to include all `t` characters.
 Here we use `distance` to denote how many characters of `t` we have included.
 If `distance == t.length()`, we are sure the window included all `t` characters, so we need to contract the window, i.e. move left pointer `i`.
 Whenever the `distance != t.length()`, we then need to expand the window again.
 Repeat the process once we find the minimum window substring.

 `distance` here looks like: [Hamming Distance](https://en.wikipedia.org/wiki/Hamming_distance).